Person Centred Care and Planning

 Our Commitment to Quality and Compliance

+At Prima Cura Training, all courses reflect current UK guidance and best practice.
 All trainers are experienced professionals with relevant qualifications and ongoing CPD.
 Because many of the organisations we support work with vulnerable individuals, all trainers hold Enhanced DBS checks.

 You can read more on our Quality Assurance and Compliance page.

-Reviewed by Stephanie Austin – Owner & Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer Last reviewed: March 2026 | Next review: March 2027
+Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer | Last reviewed: June 2026 | Next review: June 2027